applicaster/developer.applicaster.com/book/quick-brick/cell-styles-builder/layouts-with-cell-builder-plugins.md

 # Layouts with cell styles builder & cell builder plugins

+1. <a href="#purpose">Purpose</a>
+1. <a href="#supported-platforms1">Supported platforms</a>
+1. <a href="#contributing">Contributing</a>
+1. <a href="#ui-builder">UI Builder</a>

+## Purpose
+Allow the user to create and use his own set of stylized cells using the "Cell Style Builder" and plugins of type `cell_builder`, in the _layout_ level.
+This plugin type is comprised of two parts:
+1. The configuration in the manifest, which exposes the configurable parts of the cell.
+1. The implementation in the client side for drawing the cell (in react-native / react-native-web).

-### Supported platforms[^1]
+## Supported platforms[^1]
 - [x] tvOS
 - [x] Samsung TV / DOM
 - [ ] Android TV

-### Contributing
+## Contributing

 The primary repo for cell builder plugins is [applicaster/demo-cell-builder-plugin](https://github.com/applicaster/demo-cell-builder-plugin).
 Please use it as a reference[^2] when creating a new plugin of the `cell_builder` type (clone, change manifest etc.).
-It is _highly recommended_ to follow this peculiar project structure, shown in details in the [plugin guide in Quickbrick](https://github.com/applicaster/QuickBrick/blob/master/DOCS/plugin-setup.md)
+It is _highly recommended_ to follow this particular project structure, shown in details in the [plugin guide in Quickbrick](https://github.com/applicaster/QuickBrick/blob/master/DOCS/plugin-setup.md)

 ## UI Builder